 Each WCCLS member library has individual policies regarding applying for a library card.
 Contact your local WCCLS library for details.
-In general, you will need a piece of identification showing that you reside in Washington County.
+In general, you will need a piece of identification showing you reside in Washington County and a photo ID.

-We have application forms that you can print, complete, and bring to your local WCCLS library with your identification.
-Click on the links below to access the application forms.
-You could also fill out the form at your local library.
+We have application forms you can print, complete, and bring to your local WCCLS library with your identification.
+Click on the links to the right to access the application forms.
+You can also fill out the form at your local library.

 How do I renew my library card registration?